underdogliu/vox-profile-release/README.md

 #### 2. Automated Evaluation Tool for Speech Generation Tasks

 We demonstrate the utility of Vox-Profile as an evaluation tool for speech generation tasks by comparing two representative models: FreeVC and VALLE-X. As shown in Table below, the accent prediction scores and the cosine similarity for the synthesized samples from FreeVC suggest greater similarity to the source speaker’s accent than to the reference speaker.
 In contrast, the scores for VALLE-X indicate closer alignment with the reference speaker’s accent in most conditions.
-These findings are consistent with previous studies, which report that FreeVC has limited capability in replicating the accentual features of the reference speaker, whereas VALLE-X, due to its intermediate text-based representation, more effectively preserves these features
+These findings are consistent with previous studies, which report that FreeVC has limited capability in replicating the accentual features of the reference speaker compare to VALLE-X.

 <div align="center">
  <img src="img/vc_evaluation.png" width="800px">